ImagineSocialGit/engage-core/docs/module-boundaries.md

 3. Add public seams only when a concrete consumer/workflow needs them.
 4. Add contact filters for Commerce or Location only when Broadcasts, Campaigns, Reporting, or another consuming surface needs them.
 5. Treat the dashboard and contact show page as shared orientation surfaces with module-contributed summaries, not module inventories.
-6. Webinars message/template setup and computed readiness are complete, including registration and waitlist consent acknowledgement readiness through Messaging consent domains.
+6. Webinars message/template setup and the computed readiness backend baseline are implemented.
+Delivery-consolidation-aware readiness presentation remains deferred so consolidated/fallback-covered acknowledgements are not shown as missing standalone templates.
 7. FlowRoutes has a read-only manual ContactStatus automation impact preview for the eventual manual-status consequence warning UX.
 8. The module-first preset contribution architecture is implemented and must remain separate from runtime module availability and trigger assignment.
 9. Routes now has a real Manage Routes / Assignments baseline, modal Route/Point editing, linear authoring boundaries, explicit direct-message eligibility, and server-authoritative Point placement rules.
+10. Run the system-wide model creation and persistence-bloat audit, starting with `ScheduledMessage`, before assuming current JSON/runtime payload shapes are production-ready.
-10. Continue focused Routes product completion before the later dashboard/contact workspace polish audit.
+11. Continue focused Routes product completion or the dashboard/contact workspace polish audit after the persistence audit, according to the client-readiness roadmap.
-11. Regenerate `core-project-tree.txt` from the repo after each structural batch.
+12. Regenerate `core-project-tree.txt` from the repo after each structural batch.

 Do not use this section as a backlog.
 Actionable items belong in `TODO.md`.